In this post I discuss some aspects of the design of the headstock of my upright bass.

 And so this is why I want my bass to have a scroll; passing the art meme as a link in the chain, an ambassador for past and future.
 Because I like the idea of passing the scroll as an ancient art meme and – not least – I like it aesthetically.

 CNC stands for Computer Numerical Control; programmable mechanical machines; robots.
 You can use a cnc machine to replace some of the handwork.
 It is like MIDI, complete with a similar discussion on artistic value; you can have a real person playing a live concert on an e-piano, and record a midi file of that.
 When you play back that midi file on that same e-piano, it is the-same-but-not-the-same as the original.
 This is – I guess – why musicians have audiences.
-The audience wants to witness the act of playing.
+The audience wants to witness the act of playing (althought this idea is disputed by the recent popularity of virtual concerts where holograms of artists like ABBA fill the stage, while the artists themselves are not present).

 I understand the romantic idea that artisan handwork adds value.
 As it comes to lutherie, I suspect many people imagine, or want-to-believe this romantic scenery of a Geppetto-like crafts(wo)man in a picturesque workshop, where a permanent golden hour sun shines through the diamond grid window, covering pretty much all shades of brown – from the dark shadows behind the purring cat to the bright freshly curled up woodshavings.
 Perfect for dreamy soft focus photography, this image of what ‘a luthier’ is.
 The very implication that there could be anything other than handwork going on here introduces a perspective that could break the magic of this cosy nostalgic narrative.

-Zooming in to the real world however paints a different picture.
+Panning out and zooming in to the real world however shows a different picture.
 The making of a headstock by hand actually consists of pencil tracing templates onto a piece of wood and then using (hand)tools to remove the excess wood.
 The first time-consuming step is to get the tracing exactly in place on a piece of maple.
 This is tricky to get right because of the wedge shape.
 Once the contour tracing is in place and roughly cut with the bandsaw, the actual handtool work of the contour is rather simple, but not too simple; it has a meditational quality to it.

 However – and this is the reality check that might disappoint the romantic, for all other operations than carving the contour, the constant checking and marking off of dimensions (symmetry) that gradually increases as work progresses, interrupts this experience of flow.
 And as you come closer to the deepest surfaces, the interruptions become a plain frustration factor; no flow at all (at least, that is my personal experience).